-There are three general purpose filters available in Movebank that Data Managers can use to identify and exclude location location records (for Argos Doppler data, also see the Argos filters).
+There are three general purpose filters available in Movebank that Data Managers can use to identify and flag location records as outliers:

 Duplicate records can end up in datasets for a variety of reasons, and can cause problems with data analysis.
 The duplicate filter allows you to flag records with the same tag ID and timestamp as other records in the data.
-You can optionally require values to match in additional attributes to be considered a duplicate.
+You can optionally require values in additional attributes to match in order to be considered a duplicate.
 The filter options look like this:

-When you run the filter, it will go through records in order of event ID (based on the order in which they were imported and the same order you see them in the Event Editor and retain the first record of each set of duplicates, marking any subsequent duplicate records as "true" in the attribute Algorithm Marked Outlier.
+When you run the filter, it will go through records in order of event ID (based on the order in which they were imported and the same order you see them in the Event Editor) and retain the first record of each set of duplicates, flagging any subsequent records for which the key attributes are duplicated.

 The value range filter allows you to exclude records based on values for any attribute in the dataset.
-This can be used for a variety of purposes, for example to remove records with latitudes > 90 or < -90, to remove records with HDOP values above a certain threshold, or even to hide values within a bounding box, such as a breeding site.
+This can be used for a variety of purposes, for example to remove records with latitudes > 90 or < -90, to remove records with DOP values above a certain threshold, or to hide values within a bounding box, such as a breeding site.
 The filter options look like this:

-- For all attributes used in the filter, specify whether to retain or remove null values.
+- For all attributes used in the filter, specify whether to retain or flag (remove) null values.

 - Choose whether records must match all or any of the defined ranges.

 - From the dropdown list on the left, choose an attribute that you want to define a range for.

 - Select how you want to define the range that the values must be within to be valid.
 For numeric attributes, the options will be = (equal to), != (not equal to), > (greater than), < (less than), >= (greater than or equal to), or <= (less than or equal to).
 For text attributes, options will be = (equal to) and != (not equal to).
 In attributes with a list of possible values, it will include that list of values.
 Remember the filter will retain records within the ranges and flag records outside the ranges.

 - In the field on the right, enter the value to define the range.